SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Experiments

 The baseline model exhibits a pronounced vulnerability to the non-linear radiometric distortions inherent in cross-modal matching.
 Driven primarily by global appearance and texture similarities, the baseline frequently retrieves false positive candidates-indicated by red bounding boxes-at the highest ranks.
 This failure mechanism is particularly evident in the highly challenging Optical-to-SAR and SAR-to-Optical scenarios.
 Instead of matching the physical identity of the ships, the baseline tends to associate queries with gallery images sharing analogous maritime backgrounds, similar draft patterns, or comparable coherent speckle noise distributions.
 Such behavior underscores the fragility of purely statistical alignment when lacking explicit physical constraints.

-Conversely, SDF-Net consistently identifies the correct targets, achieving a significantly higher density of true positive matches, denoted by green bounding boxes, across all evaluated ranks and protocols.
+Conversely, SDF-Net consistently identifies the correct targets, achieving a significantly higher density of true positive matches across all evaluated ranks and protocols.
 By anchoring the feature representation on modality-invariant geometric skeletons through the Structure-Aware Consistency learning module, the proposed network successfully circumvents the interference of complex sea clutter and radar artifacts.
 Even when querying with low-resolution SAR images highly corrupted by speckle noise, SDF-Net accurately retrieves the corresponding optical counterparts based on invariant structural primitives such as hull contours and spatial layouts.
-This robust qualitative performance directly corroborates the substantial quantitative margins observed in the primary evaluation metrics, conclusively validating the efficacy of physics-guided disentangled learning for maritime target association.